44 Things NEVER to Do on a Cruise Ship

 Never forget a outlet adapter

 Another cheap item to not forget?
 An outlet adapter.
-Cruise cabins are notorious for having only one or two plugs that are supposed to handle all of your electronics.
+Cruise cabins on older ships are notorious for having only one or two plugs that are supposed to handle all of your electronics.
 Instead, bring an outlet adapter that plugs in and provides several more outlets.
 Just remember to get one that doesn’t have a surge protector as they aren’t allowed on the ship.

 Never go topless (except for Virgin)